RofaeilAshaiaa/Refactor-Monolith-to-Microservices/README.md

    can have two separate projects that can be run independent of one another.

    > _tip_:  Using Git is recommended, so you can revert any unwanted changes in your code!
    > You may find yourself copying a lot of duplicate code into the separate projects -- this is expected!
+For now,
-For now, focus on breaking apart the monolith and we can focus on cleaning up the application code afterwards.
+   > focus on breaking apart the monolith, and we can focus on cleaning up the application code afterwards.

 2. **Containerize the Code**